percona/pmm-doc/docs/install-pmm/install-pmm-client/connect-database/mysql.md

 ### PMM user interface

+To check the service with the UI:
+{.power-number}

 1. Select <i class="uil uil-cog"></i> **Configuration** → {{icon.inventory}} **Inventory**.
 2. In the **Services** tab, verify the **Service name**, **Addresses**, and any other relevant information in the form.
 3. In the **Options** column, expand the **Details** section and check that the Agents are using the desired data source.